Deepak-singh22/Deepak-singh22/README.md

 - 👋 Hi, I’m @Deepak-singh22
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python language ,aiml and ioy
+- 🌱 I’m currently learning python language ,aiml and iot
 -
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...